willfindlay/bpfbox-presentation/ccsw/notes.md

   enabled BPF LSM programs, my fellow bcc contributors for creating an awesome eBPF framework, and the anonymous CCSW reviewers for providing valuable feedback on our paper.

+- bpfbox is free and open source software, and is available at the link below.